Destination Connection Optionslink

 on the RDS endpoint to check if the IP address has changed and update the target group with the new IP address.

-IMPORTANT: These setup instruction are not applicable to Databricks, Redshift, and Snowflake destinations.
+IMPORTANT: These setup instructions are not applicable to Databricks, Redshift, and Snowflake destinations.
 To connect these destinations using AWS PrivateLink, see their setup guides.

-Configure the NLB for each subnet (availability zone) in which the service should be available.
+Configure the NLB for each subnet (availability zone) where you want the service to be available.

 Create a VPC endpoint service configuration and specify your NLB.